dbusteed/dbusteed.github.io/_posts/2025-04-01-diy-eurorack-dual-power-supply.md

 <img src="/assets/images/psu_stripboard.png" alt="psu_stripboard" width="600"/>

 After I finished my layout, I marked my trace cuts with a marker, and drilled them out.
-I've seen people do this by hand with a drill bit, but I was unable to make substantial cuts way, so I used my drill.
+I've seen people do this by hand with a drill bit, but I was unable to make substantial progress this way, so I used my drill.
 After drilling, I used my multimeter's continuity test mode to ensure that there was no connection between the traces.

-My power socket leads didn't fit my stripboard, so I also had to use a smaller drill bit and a knife to create a slot between two holes for the leads.
+My power socket leads didn't fit my stripboard, so I also had to use a smaller drill bit and a knife to create a slot between two of the stripboard holes.

 <img src="/assets/images/psu2.png" alt="psu2" width="600"/>

 ## Assembly

 I was ready to add components.
-I double-checked my layout each time I added a component to avoid any desoldering (which is always a pain), and worked my thru the diodes, resistors, and other components.
+I double-checked my layout each time I added a component to avoid any desoldering (which is always a pain), and worked my way thru the diodes, resistors, and other components.
 I had a few different colors of pin headers, so I used the following color scheme for the output headers:
 - Red: -12V
 - White: GND
 - Green: +12V